Salmaan-M/GigFlow/README.md

-# 🚀 GigFlow – Mini Freelance Marketplace
+# 🚀 GigFlow – Mini Freelance Marketplace built using MERN

 **GigFlow** is a modern, full-stack freelance platform designed for speed and reliability.
 It features a robust bidding system with **atomic hiring logic**, real-time updates via **Socket.io**, and a secure authentication flow using **HttpOnly cookies**.